Javascript is required

 4. Results and Discussion

-Utilizing HOMER Pro software, an extensive array of potential designs were created for a hybrid system, considering the technical and financial aspects of each component, the wind and solar resources of the location, and most importantly, the design load.
+Utilizing HOMER Pro software, an extensive array of potential designs was created for a hybrid system, considering the technical and financial aspects of each component, the wind and solar resources of the location, and most importantly, the design load.
 HOMER Pro lists out the system configuration that can satisfy the given load in ascending NPC.
 The combination of CAT-250 and CAT-500 diesel generators was chosen as a base load because this architecture is an existing system in the study location.
 The technical information, such as electricity generation, fuel consumption, and emissions, along with the financial information, such as NPC and LCoE, was compared with the proposed HES system.
 Table 6 outlines the selected base and proposed system from HOMER Pro-generated possible arrays.

 Table 6.
 Combination of components from the base and proposed systems (Timalsina & Ghahremanlou, 2024)